AdityaBhatt3010/VulnOS-Legacy-Lab-Walkthrough/README.md

-Perfect Bub 🗿🔥
-Here’s the **enhanced version** with a few deeper “why/how we inferred” lines based on the provided guidance, while still keeping it crisp, clean, and 🗿-certified semi-professional.
-Let’s make the article *slightly* longer, but not into a textbook.

----

-# 🧠 VulnOS “Legacy” Lab Walkthrough — Clean, Realistic, and Rooted in Fundamentals 🗿
+# 🧠 VulnOS “Legacy” Lab Walkthrough 🗿

 There’s a quiet revolution happening in the cyber lab world.
 While some platforms try to dazzle with complexity, others double down on solid foundational training.
 One such new kid on the block is **VulnOS**, and their first lab — **Legacy** — proves that sometimes, simple is strategic.